 You can find tea tree oil in the natural section of your grocery store or natural food store, as well as online.
 Some of my favorites:

 - 100% Pure Tea Tree Oil Good ‘N Natural 2 oz Oil Use this with an eye dropper to add to a spray bottle or your favorite shampoo and conditioner; this is the brand in the product photo above so you’ll recognize it.

 - Paul Mitchell Tea Tree Conditioner Even when the kids use tear-free shampoo, we still use this as a follow-up.

 - The Body Shop Tea Tree Body Wash I adore this entire line, including facial care.

 Note: Do not ingest tea tree oil or apply it undiluted to any part of your body.
 Some people can be allergic to it, so proceed with caution.
-Start with two drops of tea tree oil per ounce of fluid you are adding it to and test for sensitivity.
+Remember, start with 2 drops of tea tree oil per ounce of fluid you are adding it to and test for sensitivity.
 And, of course, if you have lice, contact your doctor.

 Have you ever tried tea tree oil?
 In addition to lice prevention, it’s apparently a fantastic acne treatment, nail fungus treatment, antiseptic, and psoriasis treatment.
 Ooh, and I forgot to mention my favorite part: it smells wonderful!